 Proof.
 Suppose that there exists at least one active trading post.
 If all private agents are all net buyers on every active post, then they are all bankrupt, a contradiction since they would be strictly better off not trading.
 Thus one at least is net seller.
 Let \underline{P} denote the smallest price at which there is a private net seller.
 She must be net buyer somewhere else otherwise she would be strictly better off not trading.
-From Lemma 2, it has to be at a lower price, but since \underline{P} is the smallest price at which there is a private net seller, the net seller must be the government so $P^ < \underline{P}$.
+From Lemma 2, it has to be at a lower price, but since \underline{P} is the smallest price at which there is a private net seller at which there is a private net seller.
 But then this means there is a private net buyer at \underline{P} , as it cannot be the state which buys at this price.
-Let $\bar{P} \geq \underline{P}$ denote the largest price at which there is a private net buyer.
+Let $\overline{P} \geq \underline{P}$ denote the largest price at which there is a private net buyer.
 A net buyer at this price cannot be net seller at any lower price from Lemma 2.
-But then she must be bankrupt, a contradiction.
+But then she must be bankrupt, a contradiction. \Box